-With ultimate soul food, there always tends to be the same catch: everyone has his or her very own personal recipe for it, alternatively a recipe that has been in their family since generations.
+With ultimate soul food like German-style meat balls, there always tends to be the same catch: everyone has his or her very own personal recipe for it, alternatively a recipe that has been in their family since generations.
 They all seem roughly similar, but differ in the details (“my great grandmother always used X as her secret ingredient” kinda style).
 Same, same, but different.
-This much is true for dishes like mac and cheese, lasagne or chili con carne.
-Meatballs are no different.
+This much is true for dishes like mac and cheese, lasagna or chili con carne.
+German-style meat balls are no different.

 At a glance

 - Calories per serving: 402 kcal (4)/268 kcal (6)

 - Cooking time: 10 min